 I believe this model has helped shape some other newer, and powerful techniques such as Dream Completion and the Flash Technique.

-In time, I expect to say more about these practical safe experiments and their roots in psycho-analysis (especially Jung).
+I expect to say more about these type of practical safe experiments, with their roots in clinical hypnosis and psycho-analysis (especially Jung).
 You can research visualisation work, body psychotherapy and cognitive models of psychology such as Eye Movement De-sensitisation and Processing (EMDR).

 Transactional Analysis (TA)